Bryce Miller (racing driver)

 Bryce Miller (born July 26, 1982) is an American racing driver from Summit, New Jersey.
 He currently drives in the IMSA owned Tudor United SportsCar Championship for Paul Miller Racing.
 Bryce is the son of Paul Miller and nephew of Kenper Miller, both of whom competed in sports car racing.
-The family trio aggregates a consolidated 75 years of motor racing experience.
+Between them, the three have 75 years of motor racing experience.

 Early life

-Born in Honolulu, Hawaii, Miller grew up watching his father, Paul Miller and uncle Kenper Miller's professional driving career from Miller saw an early success the pits.
+Born in Honolulu, Hawaii, Miller grew up watching his father, Paul Miller and uncle Kenper Miller's professional driving career from the pits.
 He was influenced by his father and uncle to begin his go-karting career at the age of 7.
 Miller saw an early success winning over 60 International Karting Federation races which included breaking the track record at his home circuit, Oakland Valley Raceway.
 He began racing open wheel formula cars professionally when he was 17 years old and after he graduated The University of Vermont, Porsche invited Miller to the UPS Porsche Junior Team shoot-out to compete for a factory seat, this was the point when he decided to compete in sports car racing.